-Small Health Care Provider Quality Improvement Grant Program (SHCPQI)
+Small Health Care Provider Quality Improvement Grant Program

 Although it is not a requirement, the Federal Office of Rural Health Policy (FORHP) is strongly encouraging applicants to form a consortium or network for this program.
 Applicants are also strongly encouraged to incorporate quality improvement initiatives that align with Patient Centered Medical Home and Value Based Care Delivery approaches to care.

-Eligible applicants must be rural public or rural nonprofit private health care provider or provider of health care services.
+Eligible applicants must be rural public or rural nonprofit private healthcare provider or provider of healthcare services.
 Examples of eligible organizations include Rural Health Clinics (RHC), Critical Access Hospitals (CAH), Federally Qualified Health Centers (FQHC), or another rural provider or network of small rural providers.

 Applicants must not previously have received a grant under subsection for the same or similar project.

-Award Ceiling: Up to $200,000 per year
+Award ceiling: $200,000 per year

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.